mahirmehta/Cryptocurrency_Analysis/README.md

 **•	Omkar Kubal**

 # Acknowledgement
-We would like to thanks Prof. Vaibhav Vasani for the constant guidance and support throughout the coursework.
+We would like to thank our Prof. Vaibhav Vasani for the constant guidance and support throughout the coursework.